saguijs/sagui/README.md

 The build will process the application code and assets and compile them under the `build` folder.

+Once built, you should be able to distribute your app by the contents of the `build` folder.

 ## SCSS Bower dependencies support

 Although SCSS does not support importing regular CSS files at the time, the support of loading Bower components CSS dependencies was implemented via a custom grunt task that copies all CSS files under the `bower_components` directory to SCSS extension.